Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Java

-It is highly recommended to work with Content Services 23.x, which uses Java 17.
+It is highly recommended to use Java 17 with Content Services.

 1. Download [JDK 17](https://jdk.java.net/archive/){:target="_blank"}, unzip it and configure it as the default Java installation.